AlecAivazis/condorBatch/README.md

 ./submit.sh
 ```

-Which which will package all of the project files, go over every .root file in the directory designated by `submit.sh` and package it with a job that runs the designated executable.
+Which which will compress all of the project files, go over every .root file in the directory designated by `submit.sh` and package it with a job that runs the designated executable.

 ### The Condor Executable